 Criminology/Criminal Justice

-ufv.ca/criminologyA two-year, 60-credit program designed to prepare students for front-line/entry-level jobs in the criminal justice field.
-The program consists of a combination of theoretical and skill development courses, and will be of interest to people who wish to become (for example) police officers, correctional officers, immigration officers, customs inspectors, youth workers, administrative legal assistants, security guards, conservation officers, bylaw enforcement officers, community service order officers, or sheriff's officers.
+ufv.ca/criminologyA diploma program designed to prepare students for front-line/entry-level jobs in the criminal justice field.
+The diploma program consists of a combination of theoretical and skill development courses, and will be of interest to people who wish to pursue career paths that lead into (for example) police officers, correctional officers, immigration officers, customs inspectors, youth workers, administrative legal assistants, security guards, conservation officers, bylaw enforcement officers, community service order officers, or sheriff's officers.

 B.C. secondary school graduation or equivalent with: